cpearce/arm-go/README.md

 ## The `fpgrowth` package

 The underlying implementation can be used as a library as well.
-See the go docs for more information.
+See the [fpgrowth go package docs](https://pkg.go.dev/github.com/cpearce/arm-go/fpgrowth) for more information.

 ## Development